kubestellar/kubestellar/oldocs/examples.md

 kubectl --context cluster2 -n nginx-sa get deployments,sa,secrets
 ```

-Repeat multiple syncing on Argo and verify that extra secrets for the service acccount
+Repeat multiple syncing on Argo and verify that extra secrets for the service account
 are not created both wds1 and clusters:

 ```shell